Gabrielaholzel/Udacity-Image-Classifier/README.md

 Hello, and welcome to my GitHub repository!
 I'm thrilled to share my journey and the culmination of my hard work during the [Udacity Nanodegree Program][udacity], an AWS AI & ML Scholarship sponsored by [AWS][aws].
 This certification not only represents my dedication to learning but also showcases my passion for all things related to Artificial Intelligence and Machine Learning.

-## About the Certification
-This certification is a significant milestone in my career as a Data Engineer.
-Through the AWS AI & ML Scholarship program, I've acquired a solid understanding of AWS services tailored for AI and ML, enabling me to harness the full potential of cloud-based machine learning infrastructure.

 ## Project Notebook
 In this repository, you'll find a project notebook that epitomizes my hands-on experience with AWS AI and ML.
 This notebook delves into the nitty-gritty of one of the projects I undertook during the program.
 It encapsulates: